Quick Summary of Demon Slayer Episode 9

 Well, the “flesh and bone dissolving” part sounds considerably less kid-friendly!

-As we saw at the end of the previous episode, the balls tore through Tamayo’s walls like they were made of paper (and it was a Western-style house, not a Japanese style whose walls often were made of paper!).
+As we saw at the end of the previous episode, the balls tore through Tamayo’s walls like they were paper.
+And it was a Western-style house, not a Japanese style whose walls often were made of paper!).

 I think Tanjiro reacted about the way we did to Yushiro’s wound!
 Capture from the Crunchyroll stream.